 MRDL- Maximum Residual Disinfectant Level.
-The highest level of a disinfectant allowed in drinking water
+The highest level of a disinfectant allowed in drinking water ppb- Parts per billion, which can also be expressed as micrograms per liter ( $\mu\text{g/l}$ ).

 MRDLG- Maximum Residual Disinfectant Level Goal.
-The level of a drinking water disinfectant below which there is no known or expected risk to health pCi/l- Picocuries per liter: A measure of radioactivity ppb- Parts per billion, which can also be expressed as micrograms per liter ($\mu\text{g/l}$).
+The level of a drinking water disinfectant below which there is no known or expected risk to health ppm- parts per million, which can also be expressed as milligrams per liter ( $\text{mg/l}$ ).